OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-1.6-2.6.5.md

 Next, install **Octopus 2.0**, either on the same server as your current **Octopus 1.6** server, or on a new server (ideal). **Octopus 2.0** uses different paths, ports and service names to **Octopus 1.0** so there should not be any conflicts between them.

 :::hint
-View our [guide to installing an Octopus 2.0](/docs/installation/index.md), which includes a video walkthrough.
+View our [guide to installing an Octopus 2.0](/docs/installation/index.md), which includes a video walk-through.
 :::

 ## Importing {#UpgradingfromOctopus1.6-Importing}